 How to Make the Most of your I Amsterdam City Card (& use the card properly)

-Guess what, a 2 day card is just 20 euros more.
-So if you’re trying to save money and using up the card for just museums in one day and are going to slow the pace on the second day, you will still most likely spend more than the difference of price in the two cards.
-You may think you are saving money but it is an illusion, moreover you will end up limiting yourself in terms of time.
+Guess what, a 2-day card is just 25 euros more.
+So if you’re trying to save money and using up the card for just museums in one day and are going to slow the pace on the second day, you will still most likely spend more than the difference in price between the two cards.
+You may think you are saving money but it is an illusion, moreover, you will end up limiting yourself in terms of time.

-Similarly, a 3 day card costs 20 euros more but after that it is just 15 euros more for 4 days and 10 more for 5 days.
+Similarly, a 3-day card costs 25 euros more but after that, it is just 15 euros more for 4 days.
 This is the extra money that you will spend anyway if you stay in Amsterdam on public transport, etc – but you will at least buy yourself the peace of mind that you don’t need to rush from one attraction to another before your card ends.

-You only need to plan your day well if you’re getting a smaller duration card like the 24 hour one.
-In order to use your card well, take some time to see what all is included in the I Amsterdam card and plan your time in advance.
+You only need to plan your day well if you’re getting a smaller duration card like the 24-hour one.
+In order to use your card well, take some time to see what is included in the I Amsterdam card and plan your time in advance.

 It is likely that you don’t know about at least a few activities that you can get out of the card.
 Most of the museums are together and you can pick 2-3 of your choice and do them together in half a day and then eat in a restaurant that’s discounted with the I Amsterdam city card (more details about that in the next point).